top of page

 The pacemaker battery life is usually between 8 to 12 years.
 However, the battery life varies depending on individual use.
 It gets over early if it is used a lot due to the individual's heart needing more current from the battery to keep it going.

-The chance of having a complication during or after pacemaker implantation is very rare, less than 100 chance.
-The complications can include swelling in the operation area due to bleeding, a tear in the heart due to the pacemaker leads causing perforation, and a pneumothorax (collection of air outside the lung).
+The chance of having a complication during or after pacemaker implantation is very rare.
+The complications can include swelling in the operation area due to bleeding, a tear in the heart due to the pacemaker Leads causing perforation, and a pneumothorax (collection of air outside the lung).
 The most important and dreaded complication is an infection.
 We take a lot of pains in ensuring that there is strict asepsis maintained during the procedure.
-It is important for patients particularly those with diabetes to get their dental skin or urinary infections promptly treated.
-If an infection in any part of the body is neglected it is spread to the pacemaker.
+It is important for patients particularly those with diabetes to get their dental, skin or urinary infections promptly treated.
+If an infection in any part of the body is neglected it spreads to the pacemaker.

 We usually recommend driving 6 weeks after the pacemaker implantation.
 This gives enough time for the leads to be properly fixed in the heart so they don't get dislodged with your physical activity.